 Cross-correlation is a statistical measure of similarity between two inputs as a function of time shifts.

 This process computes the cross-correlation between a volume and another volume, trace, or wavelet.
-Use this process to determine time shifts, repeating signals (multiple) or to quantify phase and time differences between input traces.
+Use this process to determine cross-correlation, repeating signals (multiple) or to quantify phase and time differences between input traces.

 Create a Cross Correlation process